 - Once you have thoroughly stirred your highlighter, press the balm into the tin to create a smooth texture.

->I apply this highlighter with my fingers but you could also use a beauty blender or a brush.
+>I apply this DIY highlighter with my fingers but you could also use a beauty blender or a brush.
 Either way works!

 Find 1 ounce tins HERE.

 I always use a DIY highlighter on the inner corner of my eyes, it helps to open my eyes as well as gives a fresh, young look.
 I also include it on my cheek bones and right above my lip-try it if you haven’t-it really does something special for lips!
 In these pics I also dabbed a little in the middle of my bottom lip to give the illusion of a pout.